 You can download copies of our Adult Social Care factsheets, or you can request a paper copy by calling 01202 633902 or emailing email@example.com.

-Skills & Learning Bournemouth, Dorset and Poole are taking part in a research project.
+Skills and Learning Adult Community Education Dorset are taking part in a research project.
 They are testing out whether short, part-time community learning courses help people develop strategies to manage their mild to moderate mental health problems (like stress, worry, anxiety, and depression).
 Their Living Well courses are available across Bournemouth, Dorset and Poole and focus on self-help, lifestyle, confidence building, progression and employability.
 They also offer an opportunity to meet new people, learn new skills and develop new interests.
 For more information about taking part in these courses visit the Skills and Learning website.